 After that we went to the old Dugong viewpoint, just a platform overlooking the sea where we had a rest.
 When we saw a ditch black cloud coming our way and already could hear some thunder in the distance, we decided to make our way back to the Libong Sea Breeze Resort.
 We arrived in time and later it turned out that this cloud didn’t arrive till just before night time.
 When we were back, we decided to still go and chill out at the beach where we met with the Spanish family.
 I enjoyed a very refreshing swim after our well sweaty hike and climb.

 Stone oven pizza served on a banana leaf in the restaurant of Libong Sea Breeze Resort

-The Libong Sea Breeze Resort also has an onsite restaurant.
+The Libong Sea Breeze Resort (I receive a small commission on your purchase through this link on Booking, and also if you click here to book on Agoda) also has an onsite restaurant.
 The Spanish couple together with the Thai guy running the place, have built an oven in the garden in which they make pizza and barbeque things like fresh fish.
 I enjoyed a delicious vegetarian pizza that night, which was very nice after months of mainly Asian food.
 The food got served on huge banana leaves as plates!
 But even better was the vibe in this place.
 The Thai guy was doing some entertainment, playing the guitar while all people somehow mixed together and shared dinner.